machanism-org/machai/ghostwriter/src/site/markdown/act.md

 public.prompt = "Focus on pages that are unclear for new users."
 ```

-3. Run the Act without extra text:
+3. Run the Act without extra request text:

 ```text
 --act review-docs
 ```

-4. Or run it with a more specific request:
+4. Or run it with a specific request:

 ```text
 --act review-docs Check whether the Act documentation explains episodes clearly
 ```

-5. If interactive mode is enabled, provide follow-up instructions after the first response.
-Type `.` to finish or `>` to continue without adding another prompt.
+5. If `gw.interactive = true`, continue the conversation after the first response.
+Enter `.` to finish or `>` to continue without a new message.

 ## Built-in Acts